omagarwal2002/Smart-Speech-Analysis-Minor1/README.md

 --> merge_datasets.ipynb : This is the jupyter file which contains the code of creating our final custom dataset.

 --> prediction_custom_data_final.csv : This csv file contains the predictions made by our final model on the testing part of final custom dataset.

+# Our Web App

+Our webapp of this project cam be accessed through this link: https://soft-ui-pro-fkxy8h.teleporthq.app/

+# Our custom dataset

+This is a dataset that contains 19,487 Audio(.wav) files divided into 6 emotions {'happy','sad','angry','surprise','neutral','fear'}.

+This dataset is a merged dataset that contains the audio files of above 6 emotions taken from the open source Speech Emotion Recognition datasets: RAVDESS, CREMA-D, TESS, SAVEE and ASVP-ESD.

+You can easily acccess this dataset from Kaggle: